On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces

 There has been in the last years considerable interest in extending elements of Teichm\"uller theory to specific representations in Lie groups more general than $SL(2)$.
 The first development in this area was by Hitchin \cite{hitchin}, with key developments by Labourie \cite{labourie-anosov,labourie-cross,labourie2009} as well as Fock and Goncharov \cite{fock-goncharov-1} (we can obviously not give proper references to all important contributions here).
 Several types of representations fit into this general setting, in particular Anosov representations and maximal representations (depending on the Lie group being considered).

 AdS quasifuchsian spacetimes can be considered as a ``baby case'' of this higher Teichm\"uller theory, with the Lie group being $SO(2,2)$ or $PSL(2,\R)\times PSL(2,\R)$.

 As already mentioned above, it would be particularly interesting in this area to attach to each ``admissible'' representation of a surface group a ``canonical'' surface, satisfying a specific property, invariant under this surface group in the symmetric space of the Lie group, or in another associated space.
-A first candidate for the defining property of this surface is to consider minimal surfaces, but the existence and uniqueness of minimal surfaces in the symmetric space of the Lie group is only known in some cases \cite{labourie:cyclic}, and it fails in some key cases, for instance quasifuchsian hyperbolic representations.
+A first candidate for the defining property of this surface is to consider minimal surfaces, but the existence and uniqueness of minimal surfaces in the symmetric space of the Lie group is only known for Hitchin representations of rank $2$ \cite{labourie:cyclic}, and it fails in higher rank \cite{sagman-smillie:unstable}.